ashsiv/CarND-PID-Control-Project/README.md

 double ki   = 0.0001;
 double kd   = 2.0;
 ```
 ---
+## Discussion

+Tuning: All the parameters have been tuned manually.

+* First the P value (Proportional gain) is set to a constant.
+I and D values set to zero.
+* Next for the given P value, D value or differential gain is carefully set until the vehicle avoids oscillations / overshooting the setpoint (lane center or set speed)
+* Finally I component (or Integrat gain) value is set to allow vehicle to correct / fine tune minor lane center error over time.

+Effect of P, I and D components of PID algorithm

+* Having a high P value  leads to a oscillations - thereby taking a lot time for the car to settle from a disturbance (turn)
+* A good combination of P and D value not only allows to correct for an error quickly but also avoids overshooting the setpoint (lane center or set speed)
+* I component played an important role in correcting for minor offset error in lane center position (lane center self correction will be evident when the car is moving in a straight track).

+---
+---
 ## Results
 Using the PID controller, car can safely manuever around the track at upto 50mph!
 Further higher speeds are possible with additional parameter tuning or twiddle factor implementation.